Swami silver

-Swami Silver is the name given to a distinctive style of silverware that originated in the South Indian city of Madras (also known as Chennai) under British rule.
+Swami silver is the name given to a distinctive style of silverware that originated in the South Indian city of Chennai (then called Madras) under the British Raj.
 It is characterised by figures of Hindu deities.
 A variety of designs emerged these included: trays, tea sets, tankards, jugs, goblets, ewers, trophies and visiting card cases called Swami, meaning God in Tamil, from its depiction of deities.

-Swami silver was pioneered and popularised by an English company, P Orr and Sons.
+Swami silver was pioneered and popularised by an English company, P.Orr & Sons.
 The Orr brothers, Peter and Alexander, arrived in Madras from Scotland in 1843.
 They made their initial fortune by selling ice, before joining the watchmaker George Gordon & Co.
 When Gordon retired in 1849, they took over the business and diversified into gold, diamonds and silverware.
 The jewellery business closed in 1944 at the height of The Second World War.
 The company went back to its original business of selling watches.